cameron-bret/Share-The-Saga/README.md

 **PROJECT DESCRIPTION**

-Share The Sage is a full stack web application for creating and organizing eBooks.
+Share The Saga is a full stack web application for creating and organizing eBooks.

 **Below is a link to the app itself**